fieldtrip/website/workshop/neuroimaging2-2425/sr1.md

 of the skull, and the scalp surface.
 In an EEG volume conduction model, these surfaces represent the locations at which the conductivity of the tissue changes rapidly, leading to distortion and smearing of the volume currents.
-We will use an EEG sensor-array that has 91 electrodes placed on the spherical scalp surface.
-As such this sensor-array does not correspond to what you typically encounter in real life EEG-setups, but this is not a problem for bringing across the main message.
+We will use an EEG sensor array that has 91 electrodes placed on the spherical scalp surface.
+As such this sensor array does not correspond to what you typically encounter in real life EEG-setups, but this is not a problem for bringing across the main message.